sven-hash/docs/docs/nym-simple-websocket-tutorial.md

 :::

 We can see from this output that this command does the following:
-- Saves a `config.toml`  file on our computers users directory within the folder `.nym` (dont worry too much about this for now)
+- Saves a `config.toml`  file on our computers users directory within the folder `.nym` (dont worry too much about this for now).
 - Starts using a gateway on the mixnet.
 - Generates and address for our Nym Websocket Client.